Point cloud: MPEG Point Cloud Compression

 MPEG began standardizing point cloud compression (PCC) with a Call for Proposal (CfP) in 2017.
-Three categories of point clouds were identified: category 1 for static point clouds, category 2 for dynamic point clouds, and category 3 for LiDAR sequences (dynamically acquired point clouds).
+Three categories of point clouds were identified: category 1 for static point clouds, category 2 for dynamic point clouds, and category 3 for Lidar sequences (dynamically acquired point clouds).
 Two technologies were finally defined: G-PCC (Geometry-based PCC, ISO/IEC 23090 part 9) for category 1 and category 3; and V-PCC (Video-based PCC, ISO/IEC 23090 part 5) for category 2.
 The first test models were developed in October 2017, one for G-PCC (TMC13) and another one for V-PCC (TMC2).
-Since then, the two test models have evolved through technical contributions and collaboration, and the first version of the PCC standard specifications is expected to be finalized in 2020 as part of the ISO/IEC 23090 series on the coded representation of immersive media content.
+Since then, the two test models have evolved through technical contributions and collaboration, and the first version of the PCC standard specifications was expected to be finalized in 2020 as part of the ISO/IEC 23090 series on the coded representation of immersive media content.